 Overview

 Data is the driving force behind the digital revolution, yet the challenge lies in refining that data to inform impactful decisions and address complex societal questions.
-This program empowers you to navigate this critical process through data-driven strategies.
+This certificate program empowers you to navigate this critical process through data-driven strategies.
 You will discover how to use Python to transform questions into precise mathematical formulations and conduct computational analyses using powerful libraries.

 By setting up optimization models and designing algorithms, you will gain the ability to compute optimal solutions for varied scenarios.
 This approach will provide new perspectives on addressing global challenges.
 As you apply these data-driven methods, you’ll generate actionable outcomes and recommendations applicable in real-time situations.